-NCHRP Report 108, "Tentative Design Procedure for Riprap-Lined Channels."
+NCHRP Report 108, "Tentative Design Proceduure for Riprap-Lined Channels."

-During an extension of the project, a limited field evaluation of the tentative design procedure was undertaken.
+During an extension of the project, a limited fieldevaluation of the tentative design procedure was undertaken.
 The performance of four channels, designed and built in accordance with the procedures, was observed.
 Two of the four channels have been subjected to discharges approaching the design discharge and appear to be stable after the floods.

-The agency's final report for this latter phase was not published in the NCHRP report series; however, a copy of the report, "Tentative Design Procedure for Riprap-Lined Channels," may be purchased for \$4.00 prepaid from the Transportation Research Board Publications Office, 2101 Constitution Avenue, N.W., Washington, DC 20418.
+The agency's final report for this latter phase was not published in the NCHRP report series; however, a copy of the report, "Tentative Design Procedure for Riprap-Lined Channels," may be purchased for \$4.00 (see final page of this section for ordering information).